emilyriehl/emilyriehl.github.io/_pages/about.md

 I am a co-host of the [n-Category Caf&eacute;](https://golem.ph.utexas.edu/category/) and was a founding board member of [Spectra](http://lgbtmath.org/). <img src="https://emilyriehl.github.io/files/progress-pride.webp" width = "5%"/>

-I serve on the editorial boards for [Homology, Homotopy, and Applications](https://www.intlpress.com/index.php) and [Mathematical Logic Quarterly](https://onlinelibrary.wiley.com/journal/15213870).
+I serve on the editorial boards for [Homology, Homotopy, and Applications](https://www.intlpress.com/index.php), [Mathematical Logic Quarterly](https://onlinelibrary.wiley.com/journal/15213870), and the [Bulletin of the AMS](https://www.ams.org/publications/journals/journalsframework/bull).
 In the past, I have severed as an editor at [Cahiers de Topologie et G&eacute;om&eacute;trie Diff&eacute;rentielle Cat&eacute;goriques](http://cahierstgdc.com/), [Journal of Homotopy and Related Structures](https://www.springer.com/journal/40062), and the [Journal of Pure and Applied Algebra](https://www.journals.elsevier.com/journal-of-pure-and-applied-algebra/editorial-board).

-There is a fairly large group of PhD students at Johns Hopkins who are interested in category theory, abstract homotopy theory, homotopy type theory, and related topics.
+There is a fairly large cohort of PhD students at Johns Hopkins who are interested in category theory, abstract homotopy theory, homotopy type theory, and related topics.
 If you are interested in joining us, more information about graduate admissions can be found [here](https://mathematics.jhu.edu/graduate/admissions/).